This version of the game is very outdated and not representative of the current state of development

 Mac Build

 The macOS build is not code-signed or notarized.
 When you first open it, macOS will block it.
-To run it, right-click the app and select "Open," then click "Open" again in the dialog.
-You only need to do this once.
+To run it, right-click the app and select "Open".
+If this doesn't work, try following the steps here: https://support.apple.com/en-gb/guide/mac-help/mh40617/mac

 Comments